9 Popular Types of Blogs(and Monetization Ideas) to Be a Profitable Blogger in 2024

 5. Food Blogs

 Food and recipe blogs are very popular—after all, we all need to eat.
 To stand out in this niche, you’ll want to find a specific angle.
-That could mean blogging about an unusual way of eating (such as a raw food diet), solving a problem that lots of people might have (like how to eat vegan food on a budget), or focusing on a particular type of cuisine.
+That could mean blogging about an unusual way of eating (such as a raw food diet), solving a problem that many people might have (like how to eat vegan food on a budget), or focusing on a particular type of cuisine.

 Food Blogs as a Popular Kind of Blog to Start This Year